muraee/cluster-api-provider-aws/docs/book/src/crd/index.md

 </em>
 </td>
 <td>
+<em>(Optional)</em>
 <p>Cluster name must be valid DNS-1035 label, so it must consist of lower case alphanumeric
-characters or &lsquo;-&rsquo;, start with an alphabetic character, end with an alphanumeric character and have a max length of 54 characters.</p>
+characters or &lsquo;-&rsquo;, start with an alphabetic character, end with an alphanumeric character and have a max length of 54 characters.
+If you don&rsquo;t specify a name then a default name will be created based on the namespace and name of the rosa control plane.</p>
 </td>
 </tr>
 <tr>